Email FacebookTwitterMenu burgerClose thin

 • Getting quoted as an expert in media outlets, which can help build your credibility

-While there are myriad ways to market your business online, don’t discount the potential impact of hosting live events like seminars or workshops.
-According to the 2023 Broadridge survey, 70% of advisors who have hosted live events had had success generating leads from those offerings.
+While there are myriad ways to market your business online, don’t discount the potential impact of hosting live events like seminars, workshops or the occasional lunch-and-learn.
+These types of events can bring you face-to-face with prospective clients so you have a chance to demonstrate your unique value proposition.
+According to the Broadridge survey, 70% of advisors who have hosted live events had success generating leads from those offerings.

 Live events don’t need to be exclusively geared toward attracting new clients, though.
 Consider hosting events for existing clients, as well.
 Events like food or wine tastings, family days, golf or tennis clinics can show your appreciation for your current clients and help you build stronger relationships with them.
 In turn, these clients may be more likely to refer friends and family to you in the future.

-Marketing as a financial planner may have ups and downs and it’s important to focus your time, energy and money on things that produce results.
-Keeping track of each strategy you implement and tracking it in measurable ways month to month can offer some insight into what you’re doing well, where you may need to adjust and what you might want to spend less time on.
+Marketing as a financial planner may have ups and downs.
+It’s important to focus your time, energy and money on things that produce results.
+Keeping track of each strategy you implement and measuring results month to month can offer some insight into what you’re doing well, where you may need to adjust and what you might want to spend less time on.

-Some of the metrics you might track include:
+Some of the key performance indicators you might track include:

 • Website visits